 Welcome now the spirits of Old Samhain Night— Jenna Greene in "Samhain Night"

 For Those Who Brought Us Here by Cernunnos Rising

 Pagans vary in their beliefs about deity.
-Some are polytheistic, some are duotheistic (believing in a god and a goddess), and some consider deities to be metaphorical.
+Some are polytheistic, some are duotheistic and believe in a god and a goddess, and some consider deities to be metaphorical.
 Duotheists may believe that their god and goddess each encompass other deities.
-Christo-Pagans (those who are both Christian and pagan) may have a monotheistic view of deity, though they sometimes consider God to have both male and female aspects.
+Christo-Pagans (those who have both Christian and pagan beliefs) may have a monotheistic view of deity, though they sometimes consider God to have both male and female aspects.